-- i) In bargaining units with up to 12 members, no more than one (1) employee shall be on leave at any one time.
-In bargaining units with 13 or more members, no more than two (2) employees shall be on leave at any one time, subject to a maximum of one (1) RN and one (1) RPN off at any one time. - ii) The Union will give at least four (4) weeks' written notice where practicable. - iii) Replies to request for leaves of absence shall be given within two (2) calendar weeks of receipt of the request. - iv) Provided that such leave may be arranged without undue hardship to the normal operations of the Home. - v) Permission for such leave will not be unreasonably withheld.
+- i) no more than one (1) employee shall be on leave at any one time, except if there are 13 or more members in the bargaining unit in which case no more than two (2) shall be on leave at any one time. - ii) The Union will give at least four (4) weeks of written notice where practicable. - iii) Replies to requests for leaves of absence shall be given within two (2) calendar weeks of receipt of the request. - iv) Permission for such leave will not be unreasonably withheld.